ydb-platform/ydb-materializer/DEVELOP.md

 ### Core Classes

+- **MvPositionHolder**: Interface implemented by all model classes to provide position tracking for error reporting
-- **MvContext**: The main container class that holds all materialized view definitions, inputs, and validation issues
+- **MvContext**: The main container class that holds all materialized view definitions, inputs, and validation issues with issue management
-- **MvTarget**: Represents a materialized view target with its sources, columns, and optional filter
+- **MvTarget**: Represents a materialized view target with its sources, columns, and optional filter, includes source lookup functionality
 - **MvInput**: Represents an input table with optional change feed configuration
 - **MvTableRef**: Represents a table reference in joins with its alias and join mode
-- **MvColumn**: Represents a column definition, either from a source or computed
+- **MvColumn**: Represents a column definition, either from a source or computed, with enhanced source reference tracking
 - **MvComputation**: Represents computed expressions with their sources
 - **MvJoinCondition**: Represents join conditions between tables
 - **MvInputPosition**: Tracks the position in the input for error reporting
-- **MvIssue**: Interface for validation errors and warnings
+- **MvIssue**: Interface for validation errors and warnings with position tracking

+### Issue Management Classes

+- **MvIssue.Issue**: Abstract base class for all issues with position tracking
+- **MvIssue.Error**: Abstract base class for error-type issues
+- **MvIssue.Warning**: Abstract base class for warning-type issues
+- **MvIssue.UnknownAlias**: Concrete error implementation for unresolved alias references

 ### Key Relationships

+1. **MvPositionHolder** is implemented by all model classes for consistent position tracking
-1. **MvContext** is the root container that holds all materialized view definitions
+2. **MvContext** is the root container that holds all materialized view definitions and manages issue collection
-2. **MvTarget** represents individual materialized views with their sources and columns
+3. **MvTarget** represents individual materialized views with enhanced source lookup capabilities
-3. **MvTableRef** represents table references in joins with their conditions
+4. **MvTableRef** represents table references in joins with their conditions
-4. **MvColumn** can reference either a source column or a computation
+5. **MvColumn** can reference either a source column or a computation, with enhanced source reference tracking
-5. **MvComputation** can have multiple sources and represents computed expressions
+6. **MvComputation** can have multiple sources and represents computed expressions
-6. All model classes track their input position for error reporting
-7. **MvIssue** provides a hierarchy for error and warning reporting
+7. **MvIssue** provides a comprehensive hierarchy for error and warning reporting with position tracking
+8. All model classes implement **MvPositionHolder** for consistent error reporting